Network Consultancies Business License in Dubai: Cost and Requirements

 Licensing, Compliance, and Ongoing Obligations

-The Network Consultancies Business Licence must be renewed annually.
-Renewal fees are broadly comparable to the initial licence fee and must be settled before the expiry date to avoid penalties or licence suspension.
-Visa residency permits linked to the licence must also be renewed in line with their respective validity periods.
+The Network Consultancies Business License must be renewed annually.
+Renewal fees are broadly comparable to the initial license fee and must be settled before the expiry date to avoid penalties or license suspension.
+Visa residency permits linked to the license must also be renewed in line with their respective validity periods.

 Following the introduction of the UAE Corporate Tax Law, companies registered in free zones are subject to a 9% corporate tax rate on taxable income exceeding AED 375,000.
 Free zone entities that meet qualifying conditions may benefit from a 0% rate on qualifying income, though professional advice should be sought to confirm eligibility for this treatment.
 All businesses are required to register with the Federal Tax Authority.